The Apprentice (American TV series) season 3

 The Apprentice 3 is the third season of The Apprentice.
 It premiered January 20, 2005 on NBC.
 This was the last season to land in the Top 20 Nielsen ratings, ranking at #15, with an average of 13.96 million viewers.
-The only season nominated for an Emmy Award.

 Season changes

 In this season, two groups of nine were divided into book smarts (who took the name Magna Corp) and street smarts (called Net Worth) referring to those with and without a completed college education.
 This replaced the Battle of the Sexes concept used on The Apprentice 1 and The Apprentice 2.

 Trump continued the twist introduced in the previous season that allowed the winning project manager to be exempt from firing should their team lose the next task.
 However, he discontinued the Season 2 option that allowed the losing project manager to bring three people into the boardroom as opposed to two, after it was only used twice during the season.
 Trump did make one exception to this rule and allowed Audrey to bring three people into the Boardroom when she lost a challenge, but she ended up being fired anyway.